-The \emph{Casimir functions} of $\pi$ are the Hamiltonian functions \ec{c \in C^{\infty}(M)} of the zero vector field, that is, \ec{\pi^{\sharp}\dd{c} = 0}.
+The \emph{Casimir functions} of $\pi$ are the Hamiltonian functions $c \in C^{\infty}(M)$ of the zero vector field, that is, $\pi^{\sharp}\dd{c} = 0$.
 These functions are constant along the leaves of the symplectic foliation of $M$.
 Thus, every tangent vector field is also tangent to the level sets of every Casimir function.
 In particular, this is true for Hamiltonian vector fields.